What is inventory accounting and why do it?

 Here’s how inventory accounting and management can help you both save money, and make money:

-Make sure you never run out of a product that people are buying.
+- Maximizing sales: Make sure you never run out of a product that people are buying

-Reduce storage costs by ordering fewer of your slow-moving items.
+- Lowering your bills: Reduce storage (and write-off) costs by ordering fewer of your slow-moving items

-Learn what you should be ordering a lot of, and shop for bulk discounts.
+- Getting you better deals: Learn what you should be ordering a lot of, and shop for bulk discounts

-Properly tracking inventory costs will tell you the true margin on each product line you sell.
+- Showing where you make a profit: Properly tracking stock costs will tell you the true margin that products make you

-Identifying seasonal sales trends will help you plan promotions.
+- Helping you do clever marketing: Identifying seasonal sales trends will help you plan promotions

 Good inventory management will also help your cash flow.
 Instead of tying up money in slow-moving stock, you can keep it as cash and use it for more productive things like paying down debt or improving the business.